-Hedgehogs can run up to 12 miles a night, making a wheel a critical item for their cage.
+Like hamsters, hedgehogs run a lot.
+Hedgehogs can run up to 12 miles a night, making an exercise wheel a critical item for their cage.
 When choosing a wheel for your hedgehog, stick to the plastic ones with the flat bottoms, not the wire ones.
 The reason for this is that hedgehogs actually have very small feet that can become stuck between the wires while running, resulting in serious injury.

 Due to their size, the wheel you choose should also be 12 inches in diameter or larger.
 Even if this seems pretty large for your baby hedgehog, they will quickly grow into it.

 Unlike their wild relatives, pet hedgehogs do not hibernate.
 In fact, hibernation can be deadly to pet hedgehogs.
-This is why you want to make sure that your hedgehog's cage is in a nice, warm location.
+This is why you want to make sure that your hedgehog's pet habitat is in a nice, warm location.

 If you're worried about them being too cold in the winter, you can add some additional bedding or blanket into the area they sleep.
 Sleeping sacks are great for providing additional warmth and an additional place for your hedgehog to hide out.

 Hedgehogs also like tunneling and exploring, so including different climbing structures and larger tubes is also a good idea.